Joeclinton1/ChromeEngine-Docs/docs/tutorials/01-Platformer Tutorial/02-Create the Platforms.md

 `}
 </ScratchBlocks>

 To make our spikes we'll use two of these each with Radius 0.2, height 0.3 and 4 sides.
-We'll assign them both the `Red` material.
 Make sure that your cones are positioned above the platformer and don't intersect with it.

 <ScratchBlocks>
 {`